-Robyn Nichols is an international jewelry artist with a vision - a vision that the beauty of nature can be brought to life in the sculpting of sterling silver.
-Robyn's graceful and elegant sterling silver jewelry and tableware are sold and collected across the United States, Canada, Australia, England, South America and the Caribbean countries.
+Robyn Nichols is an international silver-and-goldsmith artist with a vision that the beauty of nature can be brought to life in the sculpting of precious metals.
+Robyn's graceful and elegant sterling silver wearables, tableware and commissioned works are sold and collected across the United States, Canada, Italy, Australia, England, South America and the Caribbean countries.
 Her work is included in the permanent collections of the Smithsonian Institution-Cooper Hewitt Museum (New York City), the Contemporary Art Museum of Virginia Beach (Virginia Beach, Virginia), the Nelson-Atkins Museum of Art (Kansas City, Missouri) and the Hebrew Union College Jewish Institute of Religion Museum, New York, NY.

 In 1990, Robyn was selected as one of the "Top 100 Designers" by Metropolitan magazine.
 The popularity of her work has lead to features in several national and regional publications, including ELLE Decor, Home, BRIDE'S Magazine, New York Women's Magazine, Kansas City Home Design, Traditional Home, Romantic Homes, and Bon Appetite, among others.